On The Landscape of Spoken Language Models: A Comprehensive Survey: Benchmarking and Evaluating

-Recently, there have been several efforts to develop evaluations of speech-aware text LMs on a broader range of tasks and instruction data.
-In these evaluations, each task consists of text instructions, speech utterances, and text labels. \citet{huang2024dynamic} introduced the Dynamic-SUPERB evaluation suite, designed as a dynamic bechmark allowing for community contributions of tasks, analogously to BIG-bench~\citep{bigbench} for text LMs.
+Recently, there have been several efforts to scale up evaluations of speech-aware text LMs to a broader range of tasks and instruction data.
+In these evaluations, each task consists of text instructions, speech utterances, and text labels. \citet{huang2024dynamic} introduced the Dynamic-SUPERB evaluation suite, designed as a dynamic benchmark allowing for community contributions of tasks, analogously to BIG-bench~\citep{bigbench} for text LMs.
 The initial phase of Dynamic-SUPERB focused on classification tasks related to content, speaker characteristics, semantics, degradation, paralinguistics, and non-speech audio information.
 Phase 2 of Dynamic-SUPERB~\citep{huang2025dynamicsuperb} significantly expanded the task set to include regression and sequence generation tasks, making it the largest benchmark for speech and audio evaluation. \citet{airbench} proposed AIR-Bench, which includes both classification and open-ended chat-style questions.
-Both Dynamic-SUPERB Phase-2 and AIR-Bench use LLM-as-a-judge evaluation. \citet{sakshi2024mmau} introduced MMAU, a benchmark for audio understanding and reasoning using natural language.
+Both Dynamic-SUPERB Phase-2 and AIR-Bench use LLM-as-a-judge evaluation.
+AudioBench~\citep{wang2024audiobench} includes eight speech and audio tasks based on 26 datasets, focusing on speech understanding (e.g., ASR, spoken QA, speech instruction), audio scene comprehension (e.g., audio captioning, audio scene question answering), and voice analysis (e.g., accent recognition, gender recognition, emotion recognition). \citet{sakshi2024mmau} introduced MMAU, a benchmark for audio understanding and reasoning using natural language.
 MMAU includes both information extraction tasks (e.g., ``Which word appears first?'') and reasoning tasks (e.g., ``What are the roles of the first and second speakers in the conversation?''), formulated as multiple-choice questions.
-Finally, AudioBench~\citep{wang2024audiobench} includes eight speech and audio tasks based on 26 datasets, focusing on speech understanding (e.g., ASR, spoken QA, speech instruction), audio scene comprehension (e.g., audio captioning, audio scene question answering), and voice analysis (e.g., accent recognition, gender recognition, emotion recognition).
+When we compare model performance on MMAU and VoiceBench, an interesting trend emerges: Their results are negatively correlated.\footnote{This comparison was conducted on Oct 3rd, 2025.
+The results of VoiceBench are from \url{https://github.com/MatthewCYM/VoiceBench}, while the results of MMAU are from \url{https://sakshi113.github.io/mmau_homepage/\#leaderboard-v15-parsed}, using MMAU-v05.15.25.
+We evaluated 6 models on both benchmarks.
+The metrics are the overall score for VoiceBench and the average test score for MMAU.
+We found that the correlation coefficient between these scores is negative. } VoiceBench emphasizes QA ability, which is primarily content-oriented, whereas MMAU covers a broader range of tasks and perspectives.
+This divergence underscores the necessity of evaluating SLMs from multiple angles, rather than relying on a single benchmark, to obtain a comprehensive understanding of their capabilities.